Last Updated on

 Manual tile cutters are simple to use.
 For the best tile cutting results every time, follow these basic steps:

-For clear cuts, only score once.
+- For clear cuts, only score a line once.
 When you have scored your tile, make sure that the wheel is in the cradle and press down hard on the handle to snap.
 Make sure that your tile does not move prior to snapping.

 To see the above steps in action, please watch the short video below: